ngthanhtin/VLSP_ImageCaptioning/README.md

 In this repo, I convert the json to csv format for easy processing.</br>
 In `json2txt.py`, specify the caption `file_path` in `json` format, and caption destination `dest_path` in `csv` format.

+# Model
+This code uses Swin Transformer (you can change to other types of Transformer) as the Encoder and LSTM Attention as the Decoder.

 # Training
 Run `train.py`.
 # Inference
 Run `inference.py`.

+# Results
+Achieved 0.302 BLEU4 for Public Dataset.</b>
+Achieved 0.293 BLEU4 for Private Dataset.
+As a result, I achived the 4th on the leaderboard.</b>

 # Citation
 If you find this code useful for your work, please consider citing: